aksinha334/aksinha334/README.md

-- 👋 Hi, I’m @aksinha334
+- 👋 Hi, I’m Abhishek Sinha
-- 👀 I’m interested in Everything under the Sun.
+- 👀 I’m interested in code and solving problems.
-- 🌱 I’m currently learning Solidity.
+- 🌱 I’m currently learning writing better and beautiful code.
-- 💞️ I’m looking to collaborate on Smart contracts.
-- 📫 How to reach me on LinkedIn in profile.
+- 📫 Want to check LinkedIn profile -> https://www.linkedin.com/aksinha334

 <!---
 aksinha334/aksinha334 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.